amberarrow/brubuild/README.md

       in that directory.
 Within the last you should also add C and D to the exclude list to prevent scanning of those directories.

-+ Within the setup method you can customize options for individual files; for example, to add the <b><code>-Wtype-limits</code></b> warning option when compiling
++ Within the setup method, after all targets for this subproject have been discovered or registered, you can customize options for individual files.
+Typically, this is done in a method named <b><code>adjust_options</code></b>.
+For example, to add the <b><code>-Wtype-limits</code></b> warning option when compiling
   <b><code>foo.cc</code></b> and to remove the <b><code>-Wshadow</code></b> warning
   option (which is presumably part of the global project defaults defined in